solarsiva/apigee-to-aws-lambda-converter/README.md

 # Apigee to AWS Converter

 A Python tool that converts Apigee API proxies to AWS Lambda functions and Step Functions state machines.
+Note: This is just a starter project and is not fully functional.
+This should be used as a reference to build your own converter.

 ## Features